Ethereum-ERD/dev-upgradeable/README.md

 | C       | 75                    | 225           | 0.8              | 305                       | 0.01666666667 |
 | Total   | 150                   | 450           | 1.6              | 610                       | 0.01666666667 |

-And now the second liquidation, T2, occurs: 225 debt is cancelled with 225 Pool EUSD, and 2.45 ETH is split between depositors.
+And now the second liquidation, T2, occurs: 225 debt is cancelled with 225 Pool USDE, and 2.45 ETH is split between depositors.
 The accumulated ETH gain includes all ETH gain from T1 and T2.

 | Depositor | Debt absorbed from T2 | Deposit after | Accumulated ETH | $(deposit + ETH gain) ($) | Current ROI |
 |-----------|-----------------------|---------------|-----------------|---------------------------|-------------|